luisguzmanM/corp-vision/README.md

 # Corp Vision - Website

-En este repositorio se encuentra un proyecto de practica.
-Se trata de un sitio web empresarial desarrollado en 🛠 HTML, CSS (Flexbox / Grid / Sass / BEM) y JavaScript 🛠para mejorar mis habilidades con dichas tecnologías.
+This is a practice project to improve my skills with 🛠 HTML, CSS (Flexbox, Grid, Sass, BEM) and Basic JavaScript 🛠

 [DEMO](https://luisguzmanm.github.io/corp-vision/).